naidihr/discourse-category-headers/README.md

 * <b>show category logo:</b> Show the category logo image within the header
 * <b>show parent category logo:</b> Show the parent category logo when a subcategory logo is not set
 * <b>show site logo:</b> Show the small site logo if a category logo is not set
 * <b>position logo:</b> Position of the logo within the header.
-Left and right display the logo inline with the text.
-Top displays the logo above aligned with the text
+<br>-- 'left' and 'right' display the logo inline with the text.
+<br>-- 'top' displays the logo above aligned with the text
 * <b>size logo:</b> Position of the logo within the header.
 <br>-- Small is 50px high similar to a subcategory box logo.
 <br>-- Standard is 150px high.